gonzalomarcote/take-home-assessment/README.md

 ### 3. The cluster needs to automatically handle up/down scaling and have multiple instance groups/taints/tags/others to be chosen from in order to segregate resources usage between teams/resources/projects/others
 To handle this I think the best design in one AWS EKS cluster would be to add the following elements:
 * Autoscaling - Add `Kubernetes Cluster Autoscaler` to scale up and down nodes on demand.
-When pods replicas are going up or down (or if you have HPA configured) this will make the AWS EKS cluster to cale the nodes based on resources utilization and pod scheduling needs.
+When pods replicas are going up or down (or if you have HPA configured) this will make the AWS EKS cluster to scale the nodes based on resources utilization and pod scheduling needs.
 * Node Groups - It would be interesting to deploy AWS EKS cluster with different `Nodegroups`.
 This Node Gropus can be deployed across multiple AZs.
-In this way to have multiple Node groups will allow us to separate tehm for different purposes.
+In this way to have multiple Node groups will allow us to separate them for different purposes.
 For example for different teams or projects or workloads (CPU intense workloads, Memory intense workloads... and each one with different instance types).
-Another nice feature of Node Gropus is that you can update cluster configurations (minSize, maxSize, desiredCapacity, instanceType) without recreating the whole cluster.
+Another nice feature of Node Groups is that you can update cluster configurations (minSize, maxSize, desiredCapacity, instanceType) without recreating the whole cluster.
 * Taints/Tags/Others - With `Taints` you can be sure that only specific pods goes into specific nodes.
 For example nodes with `team=frontend:NoSchedule` taint makes that only pods with a toleration `team=frontend` can be scheduled in that node. `Tags` can help to tag AWS infra resources (EC2, ELB, volumes, etc) and that will help to identify and track billing costs for one specific Team or Project.
 Other useful resources to design one cluster that could segregate resources could be `affinity/anti-affinity` rules taht like "preferences" for where pods should run.

 ### 4. SFTP, SSH or similar access to the deployed environment is needed so DNS handling automation is required
 To add `SFTP` or `SSH` to one deployed environment in Kubernetes is not a common task.
 I think we have two options.
 To rebuild our image with the `openssh-server` package or to use one `sidecar` image to our deployment pods with `openssh` and add the ssh public keys in one external volume (we will copy them there to not be stored in our image).
-I will desable SSH password login and allow only `pub/priv` authentication.
+I will disable SSH password login and allow only `pub/priv` authentication.
 A minimal base image with alpine would be:
 ```
 FROM alpine:latest